 Legal Language Services ranks Tennessee as a state with moderately regulated legal interpreting requirements.

 Tennessee does not require certified interpreters for any legal proceeding.
-However, court systems in Tennessee periodically offer exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.
+However, court systems in Tennessee periodically offer exams, both written and oral, for certification based on the guidelines of the Consortium for State Court Interpreter Certification.

 The state of Tennessee also recognizes certified interpreters from states offering Consortium-based certification as well as federal certification and the National Judiciary Interpreter and Translator Certification Exam.

 The state of Tennessee classifies court interpreters in the following three ways: